Run a Small Business? Here are 8 Ways to Manage Your Stress

 Reducing stress should always be at the top of your to-do list to keep you sane — and your company healthy, too.
 “That’s why it’s important not to feel guilty for stepping back or prioritizing some ‘me’ time,” says Poppy Greenwood, mental health advocate, serial entrepreneur and co-founder of female entrepreneur support platform Meyvnn.

-Luckily, there are plenty of small business stress management techniques that will help take away the tension and anxiety of your work.
-Give these tactics a try to manage your stress levels.
+Luckily, there are plenty of techniques that will help take away the tension and of your .
+Give these tactics for some instant .

 1. Recognize What’s Going Well